andersonfpcorrea/trybe-exercicios/fundamentos/bloco-04-introducao-a-javascript-e-logica-de-programacao/dia-1-javascript-primeiros-passos/readme.md

 - Escrever códigos em JavaScript que usam variáveis, constantes e tipos primitivos;
 - Utilizar conceitos da linguagem como a tipagem dinâmica e operadores lógicos/aritméticos/de atribuição no seu código;
 - Criar códigos que usam estruturas condicionais, como o if/else .

+## Exercises of the day

+- FIRST EXERCISE: make five calculator, one for each basic arithmetic operation.
+  The program must accept the value of two const variables (a, b), which must be created before the calculators.

+- SECOND EXERCISE: Create a program that return the biggest of two numbers.
+  Assign beforehand two const variables with the values to be compared.

+- THIRD EXERCISE: Create a program that return the biggest of three numbers.
+  Assign beforehand three const variables with the values to be compared.

+- FORTH EXERCISE: Create a program that, given a value assigned to a const, return the string "positive" if that value is positive, "negative" if negative or "zero" if zero.

+- FIFTH EXERCISE: Create a program that define three variables with the values of three internal angles of a triangle.
+Return true if the angles are from a triangle, if not return false.
+If any angle were invalid the program must return an error message.